What to expect from this workshop

 Heterogeneity

 Up to this point, we have focused on finding effect sizes and have considered the variability around these effect sizes, measured by the standard error and/or the confidence interval.
-This variability is actually comprised of two components: the variation in the true effect sizes, which is called heterogeneity, and spurious variability, which is just random error (i.e., sampling error).
-When conducting a meta-analysis, we want to get a measure of this heterogeneity, or the variation in the true effect sizes.
+This variability is actually comprised of two components: the variation in the true effect sizes, which is called heterogeneity, and spurious variability, which is just random error (e.g., sampling error).
+When conducting a meta-analysis, we want to get a measure of heterogeneity, or the variation in the true effect sizes.
 There are several measures of this, and we will discuss each in turn.
-Please note that the following material is adapted from Chapter 16 of Introduction to Meta-Analysis by Borenstein, Hedges, Higgins and Rothstein (2009).
+Please note that the following material is adapted from Chapter 16 of Introduction to Meta-Analysis by Borenstein, Hedges, Higgins and Rothstein (2009, 2021).
 The explanations found there include useful graphs; reading that chapter is highly recommended.

 Now suppose that the true effect size does vary between studies.
 In this scenario, the observed effect sizes vary for two reasons: Heterogeneity with respect to the true effect sizes and within-study sampling error.
 Now we need to separate the heterogeneity from the within-study sampling error.
 The three steps necessary to do this are: